-The fund is inspired by the stories from Indigenous women in Australia, New Zealand and Canada, where Indigenous midwives provide culturally appropriate care in the same language as that of the women accessing care.
+The fund was initiated by Kath Gribble (NR Australia 2018-20) and is inspired by the stories from Indigenous women in Australia, New Zealand and Canada, where Indigenous midwives provide culturally appropriate care in the same language as that of the women accessing care.

 This logo designed by Leona McGrath, our co-Chair and midwife.

 The painting is a real representation of what the scholarship fund is all about: